Section G. Jane Stephens Honors Program

 upper-division courses, should sufficient demand arise.
 However, sections of courses

-in the University Studies curriculum should predominate.
+in the General Education curriculum should predominate.
 Honors sections will be designed

 and taught so as to contribute to the goals and objectives of the Honors Program;